 On February 12th, Chuck Palahniuk released a new short story exclusively through Amazon's Kindle Single program called 'Phoenix.'
 At the time of my writing this, 'Phoenix' is #1 across the board on Amazon's Kindle Single rank.
 The story is burning it up! (pun intended)

-So two weeks ago, Chuck decided to start a series of essays explaining the construction and backstory of this short story.
-(You can read Essay 1 here and Essay 2 here.)
+So earlier month, Chuck decided to start a series of essays explaining the construction and backstory of this short story.
+(You can read Essay 1 here, Essay 2 here and Essay 3 here.)
 And he decided to let a small number of fans submit questions to him.
 So without further ado, here is the second batch of Questions & Answers.
 And it goes without saying, but if you haven't yet read 'Phoenix,' there are spoilers below.

 (Chuck's answers are italicizied within)